Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been assigned a CVSS v3.1 base score of 6.5 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:N/A:N. The flaw specifically affects the virtual registry configuration component and is classified under CWE-201 (Insertion of Sensitive Information Into Sent Data) (GitLab Release, NVD).
+The vulnerability has been assigned a CVSS v3.1 score of 6.5 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:N/A:N. The issue is classified under CWE-201 (Insertion of Sensitive Information Into Sent Data).
+The vulnerability specifically affects the virtual registry configuration component of GitLab, where low-privileged users could gain unauthorized access to sensitive information (GitLab Release).

-GitLab has released patched versions 18.4.1, 18.3.3, and 18.2.7 to address this vulnerability.
-Administrators of self-managed GitLab instances are strongly recommended to upgrade immediately to one of these versions.
-GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release).
+GitLab has released patches in versions 18.4.1, 18.3.3, and 18.2.7 to address this vulnerability.
+Users are strongly recommended to upgrade to these patched versions immediately.
+GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take any action (GitLab Release).

 Source: This report was generated using AI